 The characteristic of resilience and pursuing challenges without fearing failure.

-There is a 2:1 staff to student ratio, meaning all of our students receive 1:1 most of the time.
+There is a 2:1 staff to student ratio and 1:1 support is available to match the needs of the child.
 For our most vulnerable students, we have the facilities to educate them outside of the usual classroom environment.
-The aim is to support such students with 1:1 teaching and learning because the usual classroom environment can be too difficult for them to manage at times.
-We always aim to transition students back into the usual classroom environment, but only when we believe they are truly ready.
+The aim is to support such students and reduce barriers to learning for all.

 A further intention is to provide students with opportunities to always be learning, academically and about the world around them.
 We help students to comprehend that while knowledge is powerful, it is also contested and evolving.
 We encourage our learners to see themselves as enquiring learners who help to build their own sense of their place within their educational world.

 Every teacher is a teacher of English, which is something we truly believe at Howard House School.
-Every member of staff is dedicated to raising the levels of eloquent, accurate and confident communication of every student.
+Every member of staff is dedicated to raising the levels of oracy and supporting our students to be confident and effective communicators.
 All subjects encourage reading, writing and speaking and listening opportunities.